MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 By controlling $\nabla h = (\frac{\partial h}{\partial x}, \frac{\partial h}{\partial y}$), and $\nabla ^2 h = (\frac{\partial ^2 h}{\partial x^2} + \frac{\partial ^2 h}{\partial y^2})$, we can steer all of our incoming light to the correct locations in the image, while contributing the right brightness to make it recognizable.
 By making some simplifying assumptions we can guarantee that the resulting heightmap will be smooth and continuous.

-For the magic window shown above, the total height variation over the $10cm \times 10cm$ surface is about $2.0mm$.
+For the Magic Window shown above, the total height variation over the $10cm \times 10cm$ surface is about $2.0mm$.

 ![Slight Refraction](/images/caustics/slight_refraction.jpg)

 See how the slight variations in surface height distort the straight line of the floor moulding?
-Our magic window works like any other lens--by bending light.
+Our Magic Window works like any other lens—by bending light.

 # Table of Contents